 - Validation of Requirements

 Finally, remember to smile!
-You have managed to secure an interview so you clearly already possess some of the skills required for that position.
+You have managed to secure a Business Analyst interview so you clearly already possess some of the skills required for that position.
 Just remember that the interviewer will be looking out for how you react in a high pressure situation so make sure you keep a level head and take a deep breath before answering questions.

 Good luck in your interview.